Licensed Marriage and Family Therapist (LMFT, LPC, LCSW)

 Everyone has the power to change their world.

-POSITION SUMMARY: Certified lifeguards are key to the safety of campers and staff during aquatic activities at camp.
-In addition to being cabin counselors, Aquatics Program Counselors work shifts at the pool and the waterfront making sure campers and staff are following the rules so they can have a safe and enjoyable aquatic experience.
+POSITION SUMMARY: Certified lifeguards are key to offering extraordinary aquatic experiences to PEAK participants.
+In addition to being cabin counselors, Aquatics Program Counselors work shifts at the pool and the waterfront, providing safe and enjoyable experiences to campers and staff.

 BASIC FUNCTION AND RESPONSIBILITY